This Sunday in Worship from Pastor Darren:

 Mission and Outreach

-Planning ahead for the summer?
-Don't forget about the North Church Farmers Market!
-We need volunteers to run these markets successfully this summer.
-We will have markets on the first, third and fifth Thursdays of the month in July, August and September.
+The third session of the 2021 North Church Farmers Market is next Thursday, July 29, from 4-6:30 p.m.
+We always need volunteers to make the market a success.
 You can help set up in the morning or afternoon, assist customers at the market, or tear down after we're finished.
 You can volunteer for every market or just once or twice.
 Use this sign-up genius link to get more information and to sign up.
 Please email Carolyn Svirsky or call her at (812) 340-9996 if you have any questions or prefer to sign up that way.
+You can also contact Lydia Shaw.

 If you know of anyone who might be interested in becoming a vendor, please ask them to contact our market manager, Megan Fetter.